 SEO can be confusing if you’re not a computer nerd.

-Thankfully, for most wineries, it’s not necessary to know much about SEO, or even to invest a huge amount of money into it.
+Thankfully, most wineries don’t need to worry much about SEO, or invest a huge amount of money into it.
 The best bang for your buck is free.

 In this article, I’ll show you exactly what you need to focus on.

 Search Engine Optimization (SEO) is the practice of making your website appear higher up in search engine results for any particular keywords, by any number of methods.

 SEO is generally thought of as being split into two main categories: On-Site SEO and Off-Site SEO.
 The latter tends to be much more expensive, and mostly unnecessary for most wineries.